 Advanced Placement & Credit

-Southwestern administers placement examinations in French, German, Latin and Spanish.
+Southwestern administers placement examinations in Chinese, French, German, Latin and Spanish.
 Students with a high school background in language should place high enough to receive exemption from a beginning level course.

 International students whose native tongue is not English may satisfy the foreign language requirement by scoring at least 570 (paper) or 230 (computer) on the TOEFL exam.